 Our tour began with a walk down Main Street were we were told about all of the details the resort does to get the spirit of Halloween (pun of course intended) including creating over 300 pumpkins to decorate Main Street alone!
 As we made our way down Main Street we popped into the Candy Palace for a little trick or treating and received a marshmallow pop before making our way into Adventureland to hear of tales of ancient tribal traditions of communing with the dead.

 We then visited New Orleans Square for a ride on the Haunted Mansion, which was decked out for the Halloween and Christmas season with its Nightmare before Christmas overlay.
 After we exited the attraction we discovered with picked up a hitchhiking ghost!
 Madam Gracey, who told us of tales of the Haunted Mansion, and she joined us for the rest of our tour.
 Next we visited Frontierland to look upon Disneyland’s own Halloween Tree, inspired by Ray Bradbury’s story of the same name, and hearing of more ancient ghostly traditions from around the world.
 We then walked to Big Thunder Mountain where we heard of a spooky tale surrounding the gold rush tour, before riding the attraction.
-Fantasyland was next for a visit to Snow White’s Scary Adventures, an attraction I hadn’t ridden in ages, as I personally think its terrifying!
+Fantasyland was next for a visit to Snow White’s Scary Adventures.
 Our last attraction for the tour was Space Mountain, with its Halloween overlay of Ghost Galaxy.
-Personally, I care little for the seasonal change, as not only are the graphics on the slightly disturbing side for me, but I don’t feel like the attraction is as fun with the additional change in music.
 We made our way back to Main Street for one more trick or treat stop, receiving a pumpkin cookie and then returning to the tour gardens.
 As our tour ended, we were also given an exclusive pin, strictly for this year’s tour.

 For those close in proximity to Disneyland, or are planning on visiting the Disneyland Resort during the Halloween season, you can learn more about the Happiest Haunts Tour by visiting the Disneyland Resort website.
 Book as soon as you can!
 As the tours fill up!